miguelangelopereira/my/wordpress-on-iaas-rhel.md

 ![Screenshot](media/website-on-iaas-http-linux/wordpressdiagram-1.png)

-* Two DB servers will host MariaDB with Galera cluster for replication
+* Two DB servers will host MariaDB with Galera cluster for replication.
+In a production scenario a minimum of 3 nodes is required to avoid split-brain scenarios.
 * An Azure Internal Load Balancer will distribute the traffic to the DB servers
-* Two Web servers will host Apache
+* Two Web servers will host Apache.
+In a production scenario a minimum of 3 nodes is required to avoid split-brain scenarios.
 * A data disk will be added to each Web Server
 * Gluster storage will be configured on the Web Servers and will replicate the Web Server file content
 * Wordpress will be installed on both Web Servers